MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/CameraCommandIntroduction.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Camera Command Introduction
+title: Camera System Introduction
-description: "An introduction to the `/camera` command" ms.service: minecraft-bedrock-edition
+description: "An introduction to the camera system" ms.service: minecraft-bedrock-edition
 ---

-# Camera Command
+# The Camera System

 The Bedrock version of Minecraft has a `/camera` command that adds the ability to control how players view the game or adds full-screen fades for a more polished experience.
 This document goes into all the relevant detail of how it works and can be used to make interesting new experiences.